kevinevans1/iac-tf-bootcamp/README.md

 ### Azure Subscription Configuration
 #### Azure CLI
 1. az login (login)
-2. set azure subscription refrence az account set --subscription "my sub"
+2. set azure subscription reference az account set --subscription "my sub"

 #### Azure PowerShell
 1. Connect-AzAccount
-2. Set-AzContext -Subscription <Subscription String>
+2. Set-AzContext -Subscription "Subscription String"

+### Create Terraform Backend
+1. Navigate to to Terraform_remote_backend folder.
+2. Run the "azure_remote_backend.azcli"  line by line in terminal
+3. View the shared access key in terminal "$env:ARM_ACCESS_KEY=$ACCOUNT_KEY "

+### Initialize Terraform
+1. Open your terminal
+2. Navigate to your Terraform working directory via the CLI (cd..)
+3. Save current configuration
+4. Run "terraform init" to initialize terraform backend and providers
+5. Run "terraform plan" to check current state
+6. Run "terraform apply" to deploy test deployment (a resource group should be created)
+7. Run "terraform destroy" to destroy our test deployment

+### L2 Resource Deployment
+In this module we will deploy the following resources into a single resource group.
+We will also utilize variables.

+The following resources will be deployed:
+- Resource Group
+- Storage Account
+- Virtual Network
+- Subnet
+- Windows Virtual Machine (Compute,Storage,Networking)